zencart/documentation/content/user/products/attributes.md

 There are three aspects to adding [attributes](/user/products/attributes_info/) to a product:

-*   The name of the option/attribute/variant
+*   Option Name: The name of the option/attribute/variant
-*   The values that the option may have
+*   Option Value: The values that the option may have
-*   Assigning that option name and values to the product
+*   Attribute: Assigning those option names and values to the product

-### Defining the Option Name:
+## Defining the Option Names

 This is done in [Admin > Catalog > Option Name Manager](/user/admin_pages/catalog/option_name_manager/).